-In March 2020, as part of its response to COVID-19, OSFI introduced transitional arrangements for expected credit loss provisioning, which resulted in a portion of allowances that would otherwise be included in Tier 2 capital to instead be included in Common Equity Tier 1 (CET1) capital.
+In March 2020, as part of its response to COVID-19, OSFI introduced transitional arrangements for expected credit loss provisioning, which resulted in a portion of allowances that would otherwise be included in Tier 2 capital, to instead be included in Common Equity Tier 1 (CET1) capital.
 The resulting increase to capital is adjusted for tax effects and is subject to a scaling factor that will decrease over time, from 70% in fiscal 2020 to 25% in fiscal 2022.
-For the Bank, this arrangement resulted in a \$128 thousand increase to its CET1 capital as of March 31, 2021.
+For the Bank, this arrangement resulted in a \$171 thousand increase to its CET1 capital as of September 30, 2021.

-The Bank must maintain minimum levels of capital in order to meet minimum risk-based capital ratios based on Basel II and Basel III.
-The Bank's Capital Management Policy addresses two regulatory capital requirements: The Leverage Ratio and the Risk-Based Capital Ratios.
+The Bank must maintain minimum levels of capital to meet minimum risk-based capital ratios based on Basel II and Basel III.
+The Bank's Capital Management Policy addresses two regulatory capital requirements: the Leverage Ratio and the Risk-Based Capital Ratios.

-The Bank's capital structure is shown below as of March 31, 2021, the Bank had 39,514,043 shares outstanding.
+The Bank's capital structure is shown in the table below as of September 30, 2021, the Bank had 39,514,043 shares outstanding.